 Our board of directors has adopted Corporate Governance Guidelines that provide that one of our independent directors should serve as our lead independent director at any time when the chair of our board of directors is not independent, including when our Chief Executive Officer serves as the chair of our board of directors.
-Because Mr. Houston is our chair and is not an "independent" director as defined in Nasdaq's listing rules, our board of directors has determined that it is advisable and in the best interests of stockholders to have a lead independent director to, among other things, preside over meetings of the independent directors and help set the agenda for Board meetings.
-Mr. Blair has served as our lead independent director since March 2020.
-As our lead independent director, Mr. Blair presides over periodic meetings of our independent directors, serves as a liaison between Mr. Houston and our independent directors, and performs such additional duties as our board of directors may otherwise determine and delegate.
+Because Mr. Houston is our chair and is not an "independent" director as defined in Nasdaq's listing rules, our board of directors has determined that it is advisable and in the best interests of stockholders to have a lead independent director to, among other things, preside over meetings of the independent directors and help set the agenda for board meetings.
+Mr. Blair has served as our lead independent director, Mr. Blair presides over periodic meetings of our independent directors, consults with Mr. Houston on the agenda for meetings of the board, serves as a liaison between Mr. Houston and our independent directors, and performs such additional duties as our board of directors may otherwise determine and delegate.
+Mr. Blair has extensive executive and board leadership experience and is involved in setting the agenda of the board and guiding discussion to ensure that appropriate time and attention is allocated to the board's risk oversight functions as further described below.
 The lead independent director's responsibilities include:

-- presiding over all meetings of the board of directors at which the chair is not present; - calling separate meetings of the independent directors and determining the agenda and serving as chair of meetings of independent directors; - reporting to our Chief Executive Officer and chair regarding feedback from executive sessions; and - · serving as spokesperson for the company if requested.
+- · presiding over all meetings of the board of directors at which the chair is not present; - calling separate meetings of the independent directors and determining the agenda and serving as chair of meetings of independent directors; - · reporting to our Chief Executive Officer and chair regarding feedback from executive sessions; and - serving as spokesperson for the company if requested.